kurtosis-tech/avalanche-package/README.md

 :small_red_triangle: Avalanche Package
 ======================================

 This is a [Kurtosis package](https://docs.kurtosis.com/concepts-reference/packages) that spins up a non-staking Avalanche node.
 You may optionally specify the number of nodes you wish to start locally with a simple `arg` passed in at execution time.
+The genesis file used to set the initial configuration of the local network is the same one used in Avalanche Go [here][avalanchego-gen-file] with a chainID of `43112` and a pre-funded Ethereum address with which you may use to locally deploy smart contracts from.

 Run this package
 ----------------